Bocconi Test: 17 Questions About the Test Answered (2025 edition)

 3. Can I use a calculator on the Bocconi test?

 Unfortunately, you CAN NOT use a calculator on the test.
 It doesn’t matter for most of the math questions until you get to the combinations, permutations, and probability questions.
 We teach our students how to conceptualize and calculate combinations and permutations by hand as well as how to pull apart probability questions and apply unconventional strategies.
-If you want to learn how to do this, WhatsApp us to set up a tutoring session.
+If you’d like to learn how to do this, WhatsApp us to arrange a tutoring session.

 4. Is the Bocconi test mandatory?